 Deficiencies in the sewer system requiring repair are noted during cleaning and video inspections or are discovered through investigation of customer complaints.
-A Supervisor should make arrangements for all repairs; small repairs are often completed by the system's crews and larger repairs are completed by a qualified outside contractor.
+A Supervisor should arrange for all repairs; small repairs are often completed by the system's crews and larger repairs may be completed by a qualified outside contractor.